kubealex/libvirt-ocp4-provisioner/README.md

 - 3 master nodes with 4vcpu and 16G memory
 - 3 worker nodes with 4vcpu and 16G memory

+For testing purposes you can even run a very minimal 1m 1w cluster.

 HTPasswd provider is created after the installation, you can use ocp_user and ocp_pass to login!